activityworkshop/Murmeli/README.md

 # Murmeli
 An encrypted, serverless friend-to-friend messaging service.

 The tool is very much still under development.
-The code published here currently just covers the startup wizard, not (yet) the Murmeli application itself but just the step-by-step tool to check dependencies, set up the database, connect to tor and create the unique keypair for encryption.
-The rest of the code will follow as it becomes more stable, but feedback is welcome on the wizard code.
+The code published here currently just covers the startup wizard and a few simple components of the Murmeli application itself.
+This includes the step-by-step tool to check dependencies, set up the database, connect to tor and create the unique keypair for encryption; also the basic settings page and the contacts list.
+The rest of the code will follow as it becomes more stable, but feedback is welcome on the code published so far.

 More information about Murmeli is published online here:
     http://activityworkshop.net/software/murmeli/